Aging Faithfully Conference

 Whether you are an older adult, you work or care for an older adult, or you are simply interested in the topic, we invite you to take part in this day of reflection and discussion featuring best-selling author and speaker Sister Joan Chittister.
 We invite guests of all faiths.

-The Aging Faithfully Conference is a partnership of Augustana College, The South Dakota Synod of the Evangelical Lutheran Church in America, The Evangelical Lutheran Good Samaritan Society and is sponsored by Thrivent Financial.
+The Aging Faithfully Conference is a partnership of Augustana University, The South Dakota Synod of the Evangelical Lutheran Church in America, The Evangelical Lutheran Good Samaritan Society and is sponsored by Thrivent Financial.